Why Perform Spray Dryer Crack Inspections?

-All spray dryers at some stage during their lifetime will begin to develop cracking and defects within the stainless-steel weld joins, or sheet metal itself.
+Ensuring operational efficiency and product safety are paramount in any industrial setting.
+With that in mind, it’s crucial to acknowledge that all spray dryers, at some stage during their lifetime, will begin to develop cracking and defects within the stainless-steel weld joints or the sheet metal itself.
 This is due to the dryer being exposed to varying mechanical and chemical impacts during operation.

-It is important to perform regular inspections of spray dryers for several key reasons;
+It is important to perform regular spray dryer testing for several key reasons:

 - By repeatedly reducing or maintaining the number of cracks present, it lowers the potential for bacterial growth and possible cross-contamination.
 Therefore, increasing the safety of the product and the safety of the end consumer.

-- Performing consistent annual/biennial inspections can enable extended life cycles of the asset, as cracks and defects are identified in their early stages before they potentially lead to bigger concerns.
+- Performing consistent annual/biennial crack testing inspections can enable extended life cycles of the asset, as cracks and defects are identified in their early stages before they potentially lead to bigger concerns.

 - Preventing extended downtime for when larger corrective actions may be required; such as cutting out and replacement of certain areas, or complete replacement.